hemangandhi/board-game-lang/README.md

 - A compiler that outputs a rulebook (and perhaps card texts).
 - (Slight stretch.)
 A compiler that outputs website source-code for an online version of the game.
+  - (Stretching the stretch) A tree-based turn reviewing system.
 - (Huge stretch.)
 A compiler that outputs an intelligent player (perhaps artifically so).